 MoDOT actively seeks feedback from the customers it serves.
-MoDOT uses a statewide call system and an enhanced online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
+MoDOT uses a statewide call system and an enhanced its online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
 Since its implementation, customer perceptions of MoDOT's politeness, responsiveness and clarity increased, resulting in improved customer satisfaction.

-Two categories remained the same, while one category saw a slight increase and one a slight decrease when comparing third quarter responses of 2017 with third quarter of 2016.
-Overall customer satisfaction stayed the same at 80 percent.
-Customers who were satisfied with politeness of responses decreased from 98 percent to 97 percent.
-Clarity of responses had a slight increase from 85 to 87 percent.
-Satisfaction with responsiveness remained the same at 87 percent.
-The average time to complete customer requests during this quarter was 1.9 days compared to 2.0 days during the same quarter one year ago.
+Slight decreases occurred in all categories except clarity of response when comparing second quarter responses of 2017 with second quarter of 2016.
+Overall customer satisfaction decreased to 82 percent from 83 percent.
+Customers who were satisfied with politeness of responses decreased from 98 percent to 96 percent.
+Clarity of responses remained at 87 percent.
+Satisfaction with responsiveness decreased from 91 percent to 90 percent.
+The average time to complete customer requests during this quarter was 1.8 days compared to 1.9 days during the same quarter one year ago.